• Home

 Brown Butter Banana Bread

-Brown the butter on the stovetop before mixing — it adds a deep, toasted flavor that makes the whole loaf taste almost caramelized.
-Worth the extra five minutes.
+Browning the butter instead of just mixing it adds a rich toasted flavor that makes the entire loaf taste as if it is caramelized.
+Definitely worth the extra five minutes.

 Cinnamon Swirl Banana Bread